heliosfa/IPv6LabExperience/README.md

 ❓ 	Think about why `www.imperial.ac.uk` exhibits the behaviour it does with the default protocol used by _traceroute_.

 You should now have more of an idea of how Traceroute works and how Wireshark can help us to investigate the behaviour of network protocols.

+# 4. TCP

+In the introductory lab that all of these exercises have come from so far, students would now go on to explore Router Advertisements, Neighbour Discovery and NMAP.
+Multicast on WiFI is always a little finickity and I'm not sure Imperial would like us all doing port scans so we are going to explore TCP and UDP instead.
+Sections 4 and 5 are sourced from a second lab that leads students to writing an IPv6 UDP chat app (yes, it works with multicast and yes we have had multicast ASCII Rick Rolling...)

+In this exercise you are going to investigate a simple TCP client/server, similar to what you have seen in the preparation.

+## Lab Code & Virtual Environment

+You need to download the code for this lab in WSL and untar it.

+❇️ 	Make sure you are in WSL's home directory (`~` and not `/mnt/c/Users/<username>`). you can get there by entering `cd.`

+❇️ 	In the Linux environment, enter `wget comp1323.m0nsa.com/n2.tar.gz`

+❇️ 	Untar the file by entering `tar -zxvf n2.tar.gz` to unpack the contents of the tarball into the current directory.

+**Note:** These files do NOT have Shebangs, so you cannot execute them with `./<filename>`.
+You will need to do `python3 <filename>` for any files you wish to execute.

+We will need a Python venv for installing packages later on, so let's create this now.

+❇️ 	Enter `python3 -m venv n2venv`.

+❇️ 	Activate the environment by typing `source ./n2venv/bin/activate`

+**Note:** You will need to have this venv active in any new terminals that you open, so run the above source line any time you open a new one.

+If you wish to use an IDE rather than `nano` at the command line, you can use Visual Studio Code on the Windows host to interact with the WSL environment.
+Instructions at the end of these notes and a helpful guide [here](https://code.visualstudio.com/docs/remote/wsl).

+## TCP Exercise

+❇️ 	Start a Wireshark capture on the "any" interface and apply a display filter that only shows IPv6 traffic involving `::1`.

+❇️ 	In a new WSL terminal, execute `simpleserver.py`.

+`simpleserver.py` is an example of a simple server that listens on a specified port and sends back a short message when a client connects.
+Have a look at the code in your editor of choice.

+❓ 	What port does the server listen on?

+You now need to connect to this server with a simple client.

+❇️ 	Execute `simpleclient.py` twice and note the output from the server.

+❓ 	What do you notice about the client source ports reported by the server?
+Is the source port the same each time?

+❓ 	Note how many packets your client-server interaction caused in Wireshark.

+This is a good reminder of the TCP setup and tear-down.
+Which number packet contains the "thank you..." message from the server? (look at packet containing the Data (24 bytes) )